BEGINNINGS.

 How Swabhiman Came into Being.

-After the accident which left her spinal cord severely injured, Dr Sruti Mohapatra took to books.
-She was in a hurry to understand what had happened to her.
-Her first book was ‘Joni’ by Joni Eareckson.
+After the accident that left her spinal cord severely injured, Dr. Sruti Mohapatra took to books.
+She shut herself away from the outer world.
+She was in pursuit to understand what had happened to her.
+One of her first reads during this phase was the autobiography named ‘Joni’ by Joni Eareckson.
 Joni Eareckson had broken her neck in a diving accident and was paralysed.
-After months in hospital and rehabilitation centres, Joni learnt to live with the fact that she could never lead a normal life again.
+After months in hospital and rehabilitation centres, Joni learned to live with the fact that she could never lead a normal life again.
 For every act of daily living, she needed support.
-With the support of her family and her friends, Joni learnt to live an active life and accepted the help with dignity.
-She also read ‘Take my Hands’ by Dr Mary Verghese, the doctor on a wheelchair.
+With the support of her family and her friends, Joni learned to live an active life and accepted the help with dignity.
+Dr. Mohapatra also read ‘Take My Hands’ by Dr. Mary Verghese, the doctor in a wheelchair.
 After that, her next reading was about Stephen Hawking.
-Each of these stories infused her with the hope to start a new life, with a slower pace and often with assistance, back home in Odisha.
+Each of these stories infused her with the hope to start a new life, though at a slower pace and often with assistance, back home in Odisha.

 However, homecoming proved to be painful and perplexing.
-Shunned by society and humiliated at every step, she had become shy and soon she weaved a cocoon around her.
-She would interact just with her family, no one else was allowed in her cocoon.
+Shunned by society and humiliated at every step, she became agitated and she weaved a cocoon around her.
+Her interaction was just limited to her family and no one else was allowed to enter her cocoon.
 It was the Himalayan support of her parents and the love of her family which slowly gave her the strength to regain her confidence and look at life with a leonine zeal.

-Her endeavour after that was a story of several pages, be it her going back to the University, earning a PhD, facing nth rejections while job hunting or starting a study circle.
-Long and short of the stories is that perseverance and hard work are the only two keys to reaching goals successfully.
-In 1989, Dr Mohapatra had started volunteering.
-Her sister, who got married the same year and left for the USA, sent her books and journals which fuelled her hunger for independent and dignified living.
+Her endeavor after that was a story of several pages, be it her going back to the University, earning a Ph.D., facing numerous rejections while job hunting, or starting a study circle.
+We could wrap it up to say that her story is all about perseverance and hard work.
+They were the only two keys for her in order to achieve her goals successfully.
+In 1989, Dr. Mohapatra started volunteering.
+Her sister, who got married the same year and left for the USA, sent her books and journals which fueled her hunger for independent and dignified living.
 Every page she turned gave her new dreams of living with her rights respected and protected.
 She corresponded with many of the addresses and telephone numbers in the magazines learning more with every turning page.

-Dr Mohapatra volunteered with the Odisha State Red Cross and visited Shanta Memorial Rehabilitation Centre.
-In 1995, she joined the disability movement in India with the protest for passage of the Disability Act in the Parliament.
-In 1996, with the formation of National Disability Network (NDN), India’s chapter of DPI, she travelled extensively around the world and visited many schools, attended many conferences, spoke in many meetings and enriched herself on the issue of disability.
+Dr. Mohapatra volunteered with the Odisha State Red Cross and visited Shanta Memorial Rehabilitation Centre.
+In 1995, she joined the disability movement in India with the protest for the passage of the Disability Act in Parliament.
+In 1996, with the formation of National Disability Network (NDN), India’s chapter of DPI, she traveled extensively around the world and visited many schools, attended many conferences, spoke in many meetings and enriched herself on the issue of disability.

 What struck her was the stark difference in the quality of life of persons with disabilities in India and South-Asia as compared to other countries.
 She had already got a lot of knowledge from the magazines she was reading but the practical viewing was stupendous.
 Disabled people were considered as second class citizens in our country, who lived to die.
 Persons with disabilities had no place in the society.
 They were confined to rooms at homes in urban areas, special schools or vocational training centres, buildings of various associations for the disabled or to the beds in hospitals.
-Dr Mohapatra refused to yield to the society’s then norms.
+Dr. Mohapatra refused to yield to the society’s norms back then.
 Disabled people were as much human as anyone else.
-Dr Mohapatra herself couldn’t walk, but she could think, speak, see and perceive like anyone else.
+Dr. Mohapatra herself couldn’t walk, but she could think, speak, see and perceive like anyone else.

 The 1999 Super cyclone in Odisha was her first and direct involvement in disability work at grassroots’ level.
 The death, the stench, the fear and the destruction so close to life, unsettled her.
 And in 2000, she had an opportunity to visit Erasama with team from Action Aid.
 The death, destruction and suffering of people devastated her.
 She couldn’t fathom the depth of suffering of those disabled by the cyclone and those who were earlier disabled and were now mutilated by the cyclone.